Ready for one more fun, cheesy thing to do with your matzah?

 - 1 Tbsp olive oil

 - 3½ cups matzah farfel (or just broken matzah)

 - 6 Tbsp butter, melted

 - 3 eggs, beaten

 - ¼ tsp black pepper

 - 1¾ cups milk

 - 1¼ cups sour cream

 1. Preheat oven to 350 F/180 C. Heat oil in a non-stick skillet and saute onion until golden brown.
 Transfer to a large mixing bowl and add remaining ingredients, reserving ¼ cup of the mozzarella.

-2. Pour into a baking dish and top with reserved mozzarella.
+2. Pour into an 8×8 dish and top with reserved mozzarella.
 Cover and bake 30 minutes, then uncover and bake an additional 15 minutes.
-Garnish with fresh dill and serve hot.
+If you like, sprinkle with fresh dill.
+Serve hot.